You may not control all the events that happen to you, but you can decide not to be reduced by them

 Kay’s mother played a crucial role in her life by instilling certain core values regarding education and working hard as “a way out” of poverty.
 Being involved in school activities as an adolescent gave Kay the opportunity to take trips, create positive experiences, and see the world from a different view besides the “chaos”.

 Despite adversity, Kay remained optimistic about her future thanks to the guidance and support of positive adults in her life.
 She knew she wanted to attend college after high school and help other people in some way.
-Little did she know that her love for psychology would blossom.
+She had no idea her passion for psychology would flourish.

 She attended college at Southern Illinois University-Carbondale and received her Bachelors degree for Psychology in 2007.